 4. Let Sit

-Stick the concoction in the fridge for a minimum of 12 hours and a maximum of 1 full day.
+Stick the concoction in the fridge for 12-24 hours.

 5. Filter Your Coffee